-Neighborhood Court uses the principles of restorative justice to resolve low-level offenses outside of the traditional criminal justice system.
-Volunteer panelists have the opportunity to participate in conferences with fellow community members to hold participants accountable, address harms caused by crime, and identify constructive solutions to the underlying causes of criminal misconduct so that participants can avoid repeating the same mistakes.
+Neighborhood Court uses the principles of restorative justice to resolve criminal offenses outside of the traditional criminal justice system.
+Volunteer panelists have the opportunity to participate in conferences with fellow community members.
+Panelists hear criminal cases, engage in meaningful discussion, and identify constructive ways to address both the harms caused by crime and the underlying causes of criminal misconduct.
 Neighborhood Court’s valued volunteers help victims, community members, and participants move forward in a positive direction.

-Step 1: To apply please go to My Volunteer Portal to register and submit an application to sign up for training dates.
+Step 1: To apply please go to our volunteer page to register and submit an application to sign up for training dates.

 Step 2: Attend a 1-day Panelist Training on Saturday, April 27th.

 Step 3: Participate in a 2-hour Mock Conference session the following Thursday evening, from 6-8:30pm at 600 A Street in Davis.